FurkanSamaraz/Hyperledger-Fabric-Golang-Chaincode/README.md

 This module provides a high-level API for interacting with the deployed chaincode.
 Interaction includes submission of transactions and queries.

 # - 2.fabric-ca-client:
-Bu modül, kullanıcı kayıtları ve kayıtları, ağ üzerinde yeniden kayıtlar gibi çeşitli sertifika işlemleri sağlar.
+Bu modül, kullanıcı kayıtları ve ağ üzerinde yeniden kayıt gibi çeşitli sertifika işlemleri sağlar.

 This module provides various certification operations like user registrations and enrollments, re-enrollments on the network.